Top tips for tenants at Christmas

 Be careful with fires and candles

-Christmas is a time of year when we all like to set a cosy atmosphere.
-Make sure that candles and fires aren’t left unattended – even if you’re just spending a couple of hours in another room, it’s better to safe.
+Christmas is a time of year when we all like to create a cosy atmosphere.
+Make sure that candles and fires aren’t left unattended – even if you’re just spending a couple of hours in another room, it’s better to be safe.

 As much as you prepare, things can always happen that are out of your control.
-Whether it’s guests spilling mulled wine on your carpet or the unfortunate event of thieves breaking into your property, by ensuring that you’ve got adequate insurance you can remove the worry should the unexpected happen.
+Whether it’s guests spilling mulled wine on your carpet or the unfortunate event of thieves breaking into your property, by ensuring that you’ve got adequate insurance you can remove the worry, should the unexpected happen.
+As a tenant, you may want to consider Tenants Liability Insurance, which covers you against accidental damage to the furniture, fixtures and fittings in your home that are provided by your landlord.